vighneshiyer/research-notes/parametric-fuzzing.md

     - We also want to bias how much and what to mutate depending on the time.
 Idk about what AFL does here...
 - https://www.csl.cornell.edu/~cbatten/pdfs/jiang-pyh2-dt2021.pdf
 - https://github.com/pymtl/pymtl3/blob/master/examples/ex03_proc/test/inst_bne.py
+    - How does their instruction generator work?
+    - It looks like their PyH2 code doesn't exist open source, or that the implementation in pymtl is just templated assembly that's filled in with some random instructions.
+It doesn't look like they do their whole "design the control flow graph" then inject data flow into each node.

 ## 2/15/2023, Wed